-- Volunteerism: where the primary emphasis is on the service being provided and the primary intended beneficiary is clearly the service recipient.
+- Volunteerism: Where the primary emphasis is on the service being provided and the primary intended beneficiary is the service recipient.

-Internships: engage students in service activities primarily for the purpose of providing students with hands-on experiences that enhance their learning or understanding of issues relevant to a particular area of study.
+- Internships: Engage students in service activities primarily to provide students with hands-on experiences that enhance their learning or understanding of issues relevant to a particular area of study.

-- Field Education: that provides students with co-curricular service opportunities that are related, but not fully integrated, with their formal academic studies.
+- Field Education: Provides students with co-curricular service opportunities that are related but not fully integrated with their formal academic studies.

 EXAMPLES OF STUDENT ACTIVITIES THAT ARE NOT SERVICE LEARNING:

 - Participating in a club or organization

 - Paid internships

 Before the service activity, students will participate in a brief orientation.
 The orientation may provide information about the course content, the community service activities, the roles, responsibilities, and expectations for the student.

 Reflection is the process of deriving meaning from the service experience.
 It is the use of critical thinking skills to prepare for and learn from service experiences.
 Reflection is what makes service, Service Learning.